swisskyrepo/DamnWebScanner/README.md

 var config_server = "http://127.0.0.1:8000";
 ```
 4 - Browse the internet !

+## New features
+- Detect if the server is up
+- Start/Stop button
+- New XSS vectors, work in different contexts (JS var, JS function, inside HTML tag, outside HTML tag)
+- Basic page to list the vulnerabilities URL and TYPE
+- Time based SQLi scanner using polyglot vectors (MySQL, SQLite, Oracle, Postgresql, SQL Server)
+- New logo for the plugin

 ## TODO - Work in progress
 - Should detect target in source code.. (list of targets, then launch scan)